braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 ---
 # Multivariate and A/B testing

-This page explains what multivariate and A/B testing are and their benefits.
+> This page explains what multivariate and A/B testing are and their benefits.
 For steps on how to create a multivariate or A/B test, refer to [Creating multivariate and A/B tests with Braze]({{site.baseurl}}/user_guide/engagement_tools/testing/multivariant_testing/create_multivariate_campaign/).

-Multivariate and A/B Testing can be quickly utilized using our [Intelligent Selection]({{site.baseurl}}/user_guide/intelligence/intelligent_selection/) feature.
+Multivariate and A/B testing can be quickly utilized using [Intelligent Selection]({{site.baseurl}}/user_guide/intelligence/intelligent_selection/).

 ## What are multivariate and A/B testing?